alexandermikuta/git-workshop/slides/slides.md

 ![](assets/Octopus-Merge-Strategy.png)

 > Resolves cases with more than two heads.
 It is primarily used for bundling topic branch heads together

+> Linus Torvalds was no amused about a pull-request containing an octopus merge of 66 branches: https://marc.info/?l=linux-kernel&m=139033182525831

 # Merge: Resolve